robinzixuan/CRAFT/docs/reproducibility.md

 # Reproducibility Guide

-This document lists the exact hardware, software, seeds, and commands that produced the numbers in the CRAFT ICML 2026 paper.
+This document lists the exact hardware, software, seeds, and commands that produced the numbers in the CRAFT paper.

 ## Hardware